fraaaaa4/LocalSend32/README.md

 ## Notes
 - When opening the app for the first time, it creates an .ini file containing the preferences of the app.
 So, for cleanliness, I suggest you put the exe in Program Files, and then make the shortcut to it
-- if you get the error "The program can't start because api-ms-win-crt-private-l1-1-0.dll is missing", install the VC Redistributables for ARM32
+- If you get the error "The program can't start because api-ms-win-crt-private-l1-1-0.dll is missing", install the VC Redistributables for ARM32
+- The first time you download this app, it is **imperative** that you run it as Administrator at least once.
+This is because the RT firewall is much more strict than normal Windows, so LocalSend creates custom rules for connecting to other devices; without running as Administrator, the rules aren't created, and the app doesn't work